sajusal/n97-sonic/README.md

 Both leafs and Spine nodes will be running the latest SONiC 202511 release.

+SONiC NOS has 2 main Command Line Interfaces:

+- SONiC (default cli) - sample prompt `admin@leaf1:~$`
+- FRR (enter using `vtysh` from SONiC CLI) - sample prompt `leaf1#`

+For all configuration and show commands listed in this workshop, we specify the CLI from where it should be executed.

 All 4 clients will be running [Alpine Linux](https://alpinelinux.org/)

 ## Installing Containerlab